Presidential Preference Primary Election March 17, 2020

 FACT: In order to vote at the polls during early voting or on Election Day, you must show a photo and signature identification.
 Acceptable forms of photo identification include: Florida driver license (quickest to process), Florida identification card issued by the Department of Highway, Safety and Motor Vehicles (quickest to process), U.S. passport, Debit or credit card, Military identification, Student identification, Retirement center identification, Neighborhood association identification, or Public assistance identification.
 Identification must be current & valid.
 If your photo identification does not contain your signature, you will be required to show an additional form of identification that provides your signature.

-Please note: I.D. is not required for persons who cast an absentee ballot.
+Please note: I.D. is not required for persons who cast an Vote by Mail ballot.
 However, the signature on the voter registration database is compared to the signature on the voter’s certificate envelope.
 The two signatures must match.

 MYTH: If your house is under foreclosure, you will not be able to vote.